Jamazi4/bimcat/node-notes.md

 - addNode menu to have search - and display under right click
 - ctrl-z and ctrl-shift-r
 - ctrl-r or something to switch between node and 3d navigation
+- error when switching capped and the extrusion output is switching

   additionally some tools that might need adding

 - measure tool
 - expose var (so it's adjustable in the browser) and dynamic props